 For papers, abstracts should be 200-400 words.
 Proposals for symposia should consist of a title and 200-word outline of the aims of the symposium, as well as details of the organiser, contributors (including email addresses) and abstracts of 200-400 words.

 All abstracts and symposium proposals will be reviewed by reviewers from our Programme Committee prior to acceptance.

 Closes: 14 March 2022

-In the meantime, in case of queries please contact: email@example.com
+In the case of queries please contact: email@example.com

 Follow updates on the conference on our conference webpage here.